Mold Assessment and Testing

 A complete mold assessment involves far more than simply taking samples.
 Our inspector will assess the entire property and search for areas that may be contributing to potential mold growth.
 The physical assessment is a critical step in determining if the property has a mold problem.

 This complete mold assessment includes 3 samples (tape, swab or air) and if additional samples are needed those will be at a rate of $100 for each sample taken.
 Additional samples may be recommended in larger homes and properties.

 Air quality testing can be performed upon request when no assessment of the property is needed.
 Air quality testing is often used for clearance testing or PRV (post remediation verification).
-The complete mold assessment includes the first two air samples.
+The stand alone air quality testing includes the first two air samples.
 If additional samples are needed those will be at a rate of $100 for each sample taken.

 Air quality testing with Home Inspection – Call for Pricing